Get started with RCS

 Launch your RCS sender

-To initiate the launch, click Request launch, then select the country in which you intend to activate your RCS sender.
-Next, choose the appropriate Traffic origin based on the selected country.
+Once your RCS sender has been created, click Request launch, then select the country in which you intend to activate your RCS sender.

-Submitting this request triggers an offline process involving you and your account manager, who will coordinate the exchange of all required information to complete the sender launch.
+Submitting this request triggers an offline process involving you and your account manager, who coordinates the exchange of all required information to complete the sender launch.

 The information requested can vary depending on the carrier.